spuithori/svelte-ionic-app/README.md

 - Gestures: Need a timeout to get proper style value even though I am using onMount??

 - Some styles are unused - related to md and ios options for webcomponents?

+- IonTabs and IonPage have their own implementation only accessible as Svelte component, not web component.
+Need to figure out how to wrap them into a webcomponent, without loosing animation stuff

+- IonTabs needs to manually call the select method of ion-tabs to ensure the selectedTab prop is really acted upon.
+Issue known: https://github.com/ionic-team/ionic-framework/issues/20060.
+Gives a brief undesireable view on the wrong tab.

 # Wishlist
 - svelte-add integration?